 Libertarian National Committee v.
 Federal Election Committee, No. 16-cv-0121: This case challenges the FEC's treatment of a bequest from Joseph Shaber, deceased, to the LNC, which imposes an annual limit on the amount of the bequest that may be distributed to the LNC.
 The FEC filed a motion to dismiss, which the Court denied on January 3, 2017.
 The parties have taken discovery.
 In September 2017, Plaintiff filed a motion requesting that the District Court certify certain questions of law to the D.C.
 Circuit for decision.
 In October 2017, the FEC filed a new motion to dismiss.
 On June 29, 2018, the District Court granted Plaintiff's motion and denied the FEC's motion.
 The District Court certified the questions of law to the D.C.
 Circuit.
-Plaintiff filed its brief on the merits in the D.C.
-Circuit on September 10, 2018.
-The FEC's motion is due on October 10, 2018.
-The FEC also filed a renewed motion to dismiss in September 2018, which must be briefed.
-Plaintiffs' counsel is Alan Gura, Gura & Possessky: alan@gurapossessky.com; 703.835.9085.
+The FEC also filed a renewed motion to dismiss in September 2018, which Plaintiff opposed.
+Oral argument was held before the D.C.
+Circuit on November 30, 2018.
+Plaintiffs' counsel is

-Libertarian National Committee Special Counsel Report October 2, 2018 Page 3 of 3
+Libertarian National Committee Special Counsel Report December 1, 2018 Page 3 of 3